 Adjust the distance between the patient and the LCD screen to 60 to 70 centimeters [1].
 Also adjust the angle of the LCD screen so that the surface of the screen is approximately parallel to the patient’s face [2].

-MED: LCD screen and patient as talent adjusts the distance between the two to 60-70 centimeters.
+MED: LCD screen and patient as talent puts the screen in front of the patient and adjusts the distance between the two to 60-70 centimeters.

 CU or MED: LCD screen as talent adjusts it so that the surface of the screen is parallel to the patient’s face.